Bhagavad Gita: English translations

 The first English translation of the Bhagavad Gita was published by Charles Wilkins in 1785.
 The Wilkins translation had an introduction to the Gita by Warren Hastings.
 Soon the work was translated into other European languages such as French (1787), German, and Russian.
-In 1849, the Weleyan Mission Press, Bangalore published The Bhagavat-Geeta, Or, Dialogues of Krishna and Arjoon in Eighteen Lectures, with Sanskrit, Canarese and English in parallel columns, edited by Rev. John Garrett, with the effort being supported by Sir Mark Cubbon.
+In 1849, the Weleyan Mission Press, Bangalore published The Bhagavat-Gita, Or, Dialogues of Krishna and Arjoon in Eighteen Lectures, with Sanskrit, Canarese and English in parallel columns, edited by Rev. John Garrett, with the effort being supported by Sir Mark Cubbon.

 Cover pages of early Gita translations.
 Left: Charles Wilkins (c.
 1785 CE); Center: Parraud re-translation of Wilkins (c.
 1787 CE); Right: Wesleyan Mission Press (c.
 1849 CE).

 In 1981, Larson stated that "a complete listing of Gita translations and a related secondary bibliography would be nearly endless".
 According to Larson, there is "a massive translational tradition in English, pioneered by the British, solidly grounded philologically by the French and Germans, provided with its indigenous roots by a rich heritage of modern Indian comment and reflection, extended into various disciplinary areas by Americans, and having generated in our time a broadly based cross-cultural awareness of the importance of the Bhagavad Gita both as an expression of a specifically Indian spirituality and as one of the great religious "classics" of all time."

 According to Sargeant, the Gita is "said to have been translated at least 200 times, in both poetic and prose forms".
 Richard Davis cites a count by Callewaert & Hemraj in 1982 of 1,891 translations of the Bhagavad Gita in 75 languages, including 273 in English.
 These translations vary, and are in part an interpretative reconstruction of the original Sanskrit text that differ in their "friendliness to the reader", and in the amount of "violence to the original Gita text".
 (Note: Sanskrit scholar Barbara Stoler Miller produced a translation in 1986 intended to emphasise the poem's influence and current context within English Literature, especially the works of T.S.
 Eliot, Henry David Thoreau and Ralph Waldo Emerson.
 The translation was praised by scholars as well as literary critics.
 Similarly, the Hinduism scholar Jeaneane Fowler's translation and student text has been praised for its comprehensive introduction, quality of translation, and commentary.)